scfurl/henipipe/README.md

 ## Runsheet

 The runsheet is the brains of the henipipe workflow.
 You can make a runsheet using the MAKERUNSHEET command.
 This command will parse a directory of fastq folder (specified using the -fq flag; fastq files should be organized in subfolders named by sample) and will find fastq mates (R1 and R2).
-There are optional for selecting only folders that contain a specific string (using the -sf flag).  *After generation of a runsheet (csv file), you should take a look at it in Excel or Numbers to make sure things look okay...*  Here are the columns that you can include.
+There is an option for selecting only folders that contain a specific string (using the -sf flag).  *After generation of a runsheet (csv file), you should take a look at it in Excel or Numbers to make sure things look okay...*  Here are the columns that you can include.
 Order is irrelevant.
 Column names (headers) are suggested.

 ### Example Runsheet